 There are 37 varieties, but the most popular are Abacaxi Pineapples because they are the easiest to grow.
 In Hawaii, Kauai Sugarloaf is a favorite because it’s extra sweet with low acidity.

 Currently, pineapples are commercially grown in Brazil, Thailand, the Philippines, Costa Rica, and Hawaii.
 They are mostly grown in Latin America and West African countries.

 No, in fact, they can be traced back to South America, where they are called “ananas.”

 Yes, the largest are Dole Plantation and Maui Gold Pineapple Company.

-The last pineapple cannery on Hawaii closed in 2006 and now only fresh pineapples are exported.
+The last pineapple cannery in Hawaii closed in 2006, and now only fresh pineapples are exported.

 You bet!
 All you need is a fresh pineapple.
 Cut off the crown and soak it in water.
-After a few weeks, roots will sprout and you can plant it in a container.
+After a few weeks, roots will sprout, and you can plant them in a container.

 Absolutely!
 Pineapples are high in Vitamin C, enzymes, and antioxidants that help relieve Asthma, boost the immune system, reduce the risk of cancer, improve fertility, regulate blood pressure, and dissolve kidney stones.

 Smell the bottom.
 If it smells sweet, it’s good to eat!

 Pineapple Facts for Kids: the Best Children’s Books about Pineapple